v-cakoll/docs.pl-pl/docs/visual-basic/programming-guide/concepts/expression-trees/debugview-syntax.md

 ## <a name="lambdaexpression"></a>LambdaExpression

-<xref:System.Linq.Expressions.LambdaExpression?displayProperty=nameWithType> obiekty są wyświetlane wraz z ich typy delegowane.
+<xref:System.Linq.Expressions.LambdaExpression?displayProperty=nameWithType> objects are displayed together with their delegate types.

-Jeśli wyrażenie lambda ma nazwę, przypisano automatycznie wygenerowaną nazwę, taką jak `#Lambda1` lub `#Lambda2`.
+If a lambda expression does not have a name, it is assigned an automatically generated name, such as `#Lambda1` or `#Lambda2`.

 ### <a name="examples"></a>Przykłady